 Many NC heroin rehab centers encourage participants to begin attending support group meetings.
 These combine group therapy with accountability partners.
 This peer model of relapse prevention is a strong ally in your efforts to maintain sobriety after program graduation.
 Because the meetings begin during therapy, it’s easy to continue after you finish.

 Inpatient Treatment, Partial Hospitalization, or Intensive Outpatient Program?

 Almost all heroin dependency cases require monitoring, around-the-clock support, as well as extensive intervention.
 Therefore, inpatient treatment is your best option.
 Typically, it lasts for about 30 days.
-Of course, if you need additional time to heal, most heroin addiction treatment centers in North Carolina will offer more time.
+Of course, if you need additional time to heal, most heroin detox centers in Texas will offer more time.